 - Align with IRIS+ and Impact Management Project

-Impact accounting starts with strategy
+Impact accounting starts with an Impact management strategy.

 Capture fund's motivation(s) for engaging with the SDGs, determine its SDG impact intentions, and develop its theory of change.
 Start the process with impact statement or impact goals creation, which can help document precise SDG impact intentions and the Fund's impact goals.
-Also, document organization's impact measurement and management practices, standard business practices, governance, and controls.
+Also, document the organization's impact measurement and management practices, standard business practices, governance, and controls.

 The following short video is a brief primer to defining strategic intent and goal setting.